I am the climate candidate.

 I am a strong ally for LGBTQ+ people and a strong supporter of marriage equality and equal rights and privileges for all.
 I believe Black lives matter.
 I support reforms that improve accountability and transparency in policing.
 I have been and will continue to be a strong advocate for the protection and expansion of civil rights for people with disabilities.

 I previously served on the Board of the ACLU of Connecticut and the Connecticut Network to Abolish the Death Penalty.
+I support the constitutional "right to privacy" established by Roe v.
+Wade.
 I will continue to work with the civil rights community to amplify their work at the federal level.

 Healthcare is a right, not a privilege.
 Everyone should have access to quality, affordable healthcare.